keboola/component-adform-reports/README.md

 ## Dimensions

 List of report dimensions.
-For full list of dimensions and its' description refer [here](docs/available_dimensions.md)
+For full list of dimensions and its' description [refer here](docs/available_dimensions.md)

-## Source table
+## Metrics

-The table you wish to snapshot.
+List of report metrics.
+Max 10.
+Note that some combinations of metrics and/or dimensions are not supported.

-- `ID`-  e.g. "out.c-test_snapshot.out_table" - full ID of the source table that you want to snapshot
+Each metric definition consists of a **metric name** and additional filtering possibilities (`Specs Metadata`) for individual metric.
-- `Primary Key` - Comma separated list primary key columns of the source table
+If no value is specified in the `Specs Metadata` the default metric is used.

-- `Monitored parameters` - Comma separated list of columns that will be "monitored".
-This means that these columns will be checked for changes and a new (SCD2) snapshot will be created whenever a change is recognized.
+For a full list of available metrics and specs [see here](docs/available_metrics.md)

 ## Development